-There are now less than 100 days until the start of the World Cup and plenty of the big guns have questions to answer.
+There are now less than 100 days until the start of World Cup 2022 and plenty of the big guns have questions to answer.

 Can England find their defensive shape?
 Will Gabriel Jesus' move to Arsenal help him inspire Brazil?
 And could Qatar cause a surprise?